rehierl/node-tree-outliner/1-1-0-relations/_todo.md

 <!-- ======================================================================= -->
 # TODO - relations

-a relation-based definition of "path"
+a definition of "path" based upon a relation

 * given an endo-relation R:=(A,G)
 * p:=(x1,x2,...,xn) is a path